reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 We're calling `filter()` inside of our `useSelector` hook, so that we only return the list of posts that belong to this user.
 Unfortunately, **this means that `useSelector` _always_ returns a new array reference, and so our component will re-render after _every_ action even if the posts data hasn't changed!**.

+Now, realistically this isn't a meaningful perf issue in this particular example app.
+The `<UserPage>` component is small, and there's not many actions being dispatched in the app.
+However, this _can_ be a very major perf issue in real-world apps, with the impact varying based on app structure.
+Given that, extra components re-rendering when they didn't need to is a common mistake and something we should try to fix.

 ### Memoizing Selector Functions

 What we really need is a way to only calculate the new filtered array if either `state.posts` or `userId` have changed.
 If they _haven't_ changed, we want to return the same filtered array reference as the last time.

-This idea is called "memoization".
+This idea is called **"memoization"**.
 We want to save a previous set of inputs and the calculated result, and if the inputs are the same, return the previous result instead of recalculating it again.

 So far, we've been writing selector functions by ourselves, and just so that we don't have to copy and paste the code for reading data from the store.
 It would be great if there was a way to make our selector functions memoized.